 No one wants to see this because it hurts the club’s image and keeps families and older people away.
 This is especially worrying because 3 out of 4 fans become fans before they turn 18.
 If parents are afraid for their children’s safety, the club might face long-term problems with attracting a new generation of fans.

 Some clubs have tried a non-intrusive solution by giving fans a matchday budget for allowed items.
 If the club receives a fine, the amount is taken from this budget.
 This method worked well, cutting fines in half in the first season and eliminating them in the next.
-However, many other clubs criticized this approach, saying it’s not effective.
+However, many other clubs criticized this approach, saying it’s not effective when tackling stadium security.

 But what is the cost of inappropriate fan behavior?